 What started as a, “Oh, I’ll just check my email really fast.”
 Turned into, “and then I’ll check my Facebook notifications.”
 Which by the time nap time was over, had morphed into, “I’ll just sit on the couch for two hours hopping from one social media outlet to another to another until I’ve read everything, watched my Facebook followers come and go, see who pinned what, and made sure I’ve read all my emails (although I have 1,000’s just sitting in my inbox).”

 Talk about wasted time.

 Sure, I emailed the people who were waiting on me, but I could have accomplished so much more in addition to that if I had just stopped and turned off my computer.
 And if you’re honest, you’ve probably fallen into the same trap.

 Now don’t think this post is all about staying off social media.
 Relax.
 It’s not.
-While I think keeping our time on social media in check is great and helps in our productivity, it’s not an end all.
-So let’s look at some ways we can streamline our day and get back some of our precious time that we could be spending with our families.
+While I think keeping our time on social media in check is great and helps in our productivity, it’s not an end-all.
+So let’s look at some ways we can streamline our day and get back some of the precious time that we could be spending with our families.

 7 Ways to Add Hours to Your Day

 1. Make a list of goals.

 Sit down with your husband and write out some family goals and then some personal goals.
 This is what you will use to determine if new activities or opportunities are worth the time and energy or if you should just say no. You’d be surprised at how often we say yes to new things that don’t help us achieve anything.
 Then we’re left with just being busy.